Male Infertility Clinical Presentation

 Testicular cancer is associated with impaired spermatogenic function, even before orchiectomy, with a degree of dysfunction higher than that explained by local tumor effect.

-Germ cell tumors may to share common etiological factors with testicular dysfunction, such as testicular dysgenesis, androgen insensitivity, and cryptorchidism.
+Germ cell tumors may share common etiological factors with testicular dysfunction, such as testicular dysgenesis, androgen insensitivity, and cryptorchidism.
 Contralateral abnormalities of spermatogenesis are more common in patients with testicular cancer.
 Sperm function often remains impaired, even after orchiectomy.

 Chemotherapy has a dose-dependent effect on germ cells.
 Alkylating agents, such as cyclophosphamide, mustine, and chlorambucil, severely alter the seminiferous tubules and destroy spermatogonia.
 (Note that chemotherapy is also mutagenic, so sperm should be donated before treatment, or attempts at conception should be postponed until >1 year after treatment.)